 In June 2019, the Court appointed the Public School Teachers’ Pension and Retirement Fund of Chicago and the Cambridge Retirement System as Lead Plaintiffs, and BLB&G as Lead Counsel for the Class.
 In July 2019, Lead Plaintiffs filed an Amended Class Acton Complaint on behalf of the class of investors who purchased or otherwise acquired securities of Spectrum or HRG between January 26, 2017 and November 19, 2018, inclusive.
 In August 2019, Defendants filed a motion to dismiss the Amended Complaint.
 Lead Plaintiffs’ opposition motion was filed in October 2019 and Defendants filed their reply in further support of their motion to dismiss in November 2019.

 On August 10, 2020, Lead Plaintiffs and Defendants entered into the Stipulation and Agreement of Settlement setting forth the terms and conditions of the proposed settlement of the Action for $39 million in cash (the “Settlement”).
 Pursuant to the Court’s September 28, 2020 Order preliminarily approving the proposed Settlement, notice of the Settlement was mailed to potential Class Members beginning on October 28, 2020.
-On February 6, 2021, the Court entered an Order denying without prejudice Lead Plaintiffs’ motion for approval of the proposed Settlement and Lead Counsel’s motion for an award of attorney fees.
+On February, 6, 2021, the Court denied without prejudice Lead Plaintiffs’ motion to approve the proposed Settlement of the Action on account of a class member objection, and requested that Lead Plaintiffs either send out an amended notice or dismiss the claims of class members who purchased HRG stock.
+On April 2, 2021, Lead Plaintiffs published an amended notice for shareholders of HRG securities pursuant to the Court’s order.
 Please continue to check this website for any additional information regarding the Action.